Cuis-Smalltalk/Cuis-Smalltalk-UI/README.md

 widgets and widget components
 for Morphic authoring.

-Also included are updated versions of Morphic-ColorEditor and
-Morph-MetaProperties.
-These older packages are now _depricated_.

-The packages here are written for Cuis 6.0.
+These packages are written for Cuis 6.0.

 Morphs considered as components are in packages in the 'lib' directory